helmetica-framework/sigillum/README.md

 **Sigillum**: a seal, the mark an alchemist presses into wax to close a vessel and show it hasn't been tampered with.

+Sigillum handles all network related configurations, so that helmetica managed services are securely accessible.

 ## Quickstart

 Against a kind (or any) cluster: